jo-m/trainbot/README.md

 # Onlytrains

+**⚠️ Onlytrains is no longer being maintained due to time constraints. ⚠️**

 <img src="frontend/src/assets/logo-day.svg" height="100" width="100">

 Watches a piece of train track, detects passing trains, and stitches together images of them.